sahilrajput03/sahilrajput.ml/pages/posts/4-state-delivery-status.md

 # Four stage status of a state ?

-I am writing this out of tired feelings of some pity behaviour from some popular web apps.
+I am writing this out of tired feelings from some pity behaviour in some popular web apps.

 Lets start with a simple question.

-🤠︎Note: You don't need to be a person to know 🙈︎ anything of software, or any 💩︎ about framework or software library.
+🤠︎Note: You don't need to be a person to know 🙈︎ anything of software or any 💩︎ about framework or software library.

 ## Q. Have you ever noticed when you make a comment in post say on a popular site and you notice its added there and it looks good as you did 🤠︎something.
 But as soon as you refresh page, you realise IT WASN'T EVEN 🛑︎ REAL